-Converting 184 cm to Feet: A Comprehensive Guide
+Converting 184 cm to Feet: A full breakdown

 Understanding the Metric and Imperial Systems

 Before diving into the conversion, it’s important to understand the fundamental differences between the metric and imperial systems.
 The metric system, also known as the International System of Units (SI), is a decimal system based on units of 10.
 This makes conversions within the system relatively straightforward.
-For instance, there are 100 centimeters in a meter and 1000 meters in a kilometer.
+To give you an idea, there are 100 centimeters in a meter and 1000 meters in a kilometer.

 Method 1: Using the Conversion Factor

 The most common and straightforward method for converting 184 centimeters to feet involves using a conversion factor.
-We know that 1 inch is equal to approximately 2.54 centimeters.
-Therefore, we can use this ratio to convert centimeters to inches and then inches to feet.
+On the flip side, we know that 1 inch is equal to approximately 2.
+54 centimeters.
+Because of this, we can use this ratio to convert centimeters to inches and then inches to feet.

 Here's a step-by-step breakdown: